Table of Contents

 One final tip is to be aware of rent increases at the time of renewal.
 While getting a concession is a great deal, it’s typically a short-term benefit.
 You won’t get another when you renew, even if your landlord is offering a similar deal to new tenants.
 NYC landlords use these one-time concessions to get you in the door but then operate on the idea that you’ll be ok with rent hikes and no concessions to avoid the inconvenience of moving.
 The most dramatic hikes can occur on leases that renew in high season.
 For example, you might score a $4000 two-bedroom apartment with two or even three months free on an 18-month lease during the off-season, but that same apartment might renew for $4200/month with no concessions.

 The best time to rent in NYC is typically late spring and early summer due to the abundance of available apartments.
-However, while summer brings more availability, it also brings more competition, so if you're looking for the best price, renting in the winter or 2022-2023 could be a good idea, as prices are lower during the colder months.
+However, while summer brings more availability, it also brings more competition, so if you're looking for the best price, renting in the winter could be a good idea, as rent is cheapest during the colder winter months, especially in January and February.